9 Steps to Create a Security Program on a Budget

-Again, it should be understood that security is the whole organization’s responsibility — from your newest intern to CEO — and you’re only as secure as your weakest link.
-As your organization continues to grow, invest in capabilities like security monitoring and take advantage of virtual CISOs as an interim solution until you’ve reached a point where you need a dedicated security leader.
-Understanding how to prioritize your resources, what building blocks you should focus on early, and when to invest more heavily in your program can set your organization up for success.
+Again, it should be understood that security is the whole organisation’s responsibility — from your newest intern to CEO — and you’re only as secure as your weakest link.
+As your organisation continues to grow, invest in capabilities like security monitoring and take advantage of virtual CISOs as an interim solution until you’ve reached a point where you need a dedicated security leader.
+Understanding how to prioritise your resources, what building blocks you should focus on early, and when to invest more heavily in your program can set your organisation up for success.

 Visit Okta’s Trust Page for information on how Okta approaches system statuses, security, and compliance.